turtlemonvh/blanket/README.md

 - pulse "running" tag for running tasks to make them more obvious
 - godeps to lock in dependencies and avoid weird changes
 - option to run with tls
+- installer
+    - add an installer (esp. for windows) or package (for linux) that sets up config
 - monitoring
     - https://github.com/shirou/gopsutil
     - total CPU and memory usage of everything